jebriner/YellowCompare/README.md

 Run data for H. melpomene eye (using Kyle's smoothed sensitivity curves from electrophysiology experiments).
 How good is H. mel at discriminating Eueides yellow from Heliconius yellow?
 (Can use M or F H. mel for this, since they're visually monomorphic.)

+**Expectations:**

+Adriana has previously calculated that 73% of pairwise comparisons are > 1 JND for the male *H. erato* visual system, while only 45% are for the hypothetical male *H. erato*.